-- Auxiliary temperature of 100.5 degrees or above for infants less than 3 months of age or 101 degrees for children older than 3 months. - Diarrhea and/or vomiting. - Signs of pink eye, impetigo, chickenpox, ringworm, lice or undiagnosed rashes.

-- Signs of any other contagious diseases such as measles, mumps, scarlet fever, or strep infections. - Unusual rash.
+- Auxiliary temperature of 100.5 degrees F (38.06 degrees C) or above for infants less than 3 months of age or 101 degrees F (38.3 degrees C) for children older than 3 months. - Diarrhea and/or vomiting. - Signs of pink eye, impetigo, chickenpox, ringworm, lice, or undiagnosed rashes.
+Signs of any other contagious diseases such as measles, mumps, scarlet fever, or strep infections. - Unusual rash.

 Children who become ill during the day will be isolated from other children until the parents arrive.
-Parents are expected to respond as soon as possible, normally within one hour.
+Parents/guardians must pick up their Child/Youth that becomes ill while in care within 1 hour after being notified.

 Parents are required to notify us when their child has a communicable disease.
 We must notify all patrons, community health and take any precautionary measures to prevent further spreading of the disease.
+If a child becomes ill at school, they will not be able to use CYS services until they have met the criteria to return to school.

 RE-ADMISSION AFTER ILLNESS: Children sent home because of illness may be readmitted when all symptoms have been absent for 24 hours or has completed the contagious stage of an illness and is well enough to participate in daily activities.
-Any variation to this policy must be cleared in writing by a physician stating that the child may return to child care and is not contagious.
+Any variation to this policy must be cleared in writing by a physician stating that the child may return to childcare and is not contagious.